ehhope/academic-kickstart/content/home/about.md

 # About

 Alex Hope received his B.A. in psychology & philosophy at the University of Alberta, Canada prior to pursuing a career in psychological research & teaching in New York.
 Seeing the value of statistical and machine learning approaches within imaging and treatment research for emotional disorders helped motivate his decision to pursue a Master's in Data Science at the University of British Columbia where he currently resides.
-Alex's interests revolve around data collection designs, pipeline development, statistical and machine learning implementations for problems across business and healthcare industries.
+Alex's interests revolve around data collection designs, pipeline development, complex statistics and machine learning implementations for problems across business and healthcare industries.